 The temperature of a house or apartment is perfect, because ideal temperatures range from 65 to 70° F (18 to 21° C) all year round.

-From May to September, you can bring your plant outdoors without any problems, but do bring it back inside in the evening if nights are cold.
+From May to September, you can bring your plant outdoors without any problem.
+Bring it back inside in the evening if nights are cold.

 The only thing that anthuriums have trouble coping with is the dry indoor air.